lcdm-uiuc/info490-sp16/orientation/syllabus.md

 Note that we will *only* review clearly erroneous peer assessments (this means there needs to be a major problem).
-Review requests that are deemed insignificant are subject to an instructor determined point reduction.
+Review requests that are deemed insignificant are subject to an *instructor determined point reduction*.

 ### Weekly Quizzes ###